iamtrask/OM-Welcome-Package/Development-Teams.md

 COMING SOON<br>

 **Requirements to Join:**<br>
-- You have already merged at least one PR to one of OpenMined's open source projects (see Good First Issues below).<br>
+- You have already merged at least one PR to one of OpenMined's open source projects (see Good First Issues below)<br>
-- To be fluent in Python.<br>
+- To be fluent in Python<br>
-- To be fluent in Git and Github.<br>
+- To be fluent in Git and Github<br>
-- To be familiar with PySyft, and have followed its tutorials.<br>
+- To be familiar with PySyft, and have followed its tutorials<br>
-- To have experience in implementing deep learning models in general, and NLP models in particular.<br>
+- To have experience in implementing deep learning models in general, and NLP models in particular<br>
-- To be willing to commit to our weekly calls and to contribute regularly to the development of SyferText.<br>
+- To be willing to commit to our weekly calls and to contribute regularly to the development of SyferText<br>
-- To be passionate and highly motivated about our project, and to its potential impact.<br>
+- To be passionate and highly motivated about our project, and to its potential impact<br>
-- To be curious and willing to learn new things.<br>
+- To be curious and willing to learn new things<br>

 **Repos Working In:** [SyferText](https://github.com/OpenMined/SyferText)<br>
 [**Good First Issues**](https://github.com/OpenMined/SyferText/issues)<br>